getify/Functional-Light-JS/ch5.md

 This technique has limited usefulness mostly because if you cannot modify a function itself to be pure, you're not that likely to be able to modify its surrounding code either.
 However, it's helpful to explore it if possible, as it's the simplest of our fixes.

+Regardless of whether this will be a practical technique for refactoring to pure functions, the more important take-away is that function purity only need be skin deep.
+That is, the **purity of a function is judged from the outside**, regardless of what goes on inside.
+As long as a function's usage behaves pure, it is pure.
+Inside a pure function, impure techniques can be used -- in moderation! -- for a variety of reasons, including most commonly, for performance.
+It's not necessarily, as they say, "turtles all the way down".

+Be very careful, though.
+Any part of the program that's impure, even if it's wrapped with and only ever used via a pure function, is a potential source of bugs and confusion for readers of the code.
+The overall goal is to reduce side effects wherever possible, not just hide them.

 ### Covering Up Effects

 Many times you will be unable to modify the code to encapsulate the lexical free variables inside the scope of a wrapper function.
-For example, the impure function may be in a third-party file that you do not control, containing something like:
+For example, the impure function may be in a third-party library file that you do not control, containing something like:

 ```js
 var nums = [];